endodoug/endodoug.github.io/_posts/2016-02-22-Preparing-for-your-first-iOS-Developer-Job.md

 >since the frameworks for iOS development are by in large written in Objective-C, a basic knowledge of some Objective-C concepts are required to do iOS development and are therefore discussed in this guide.
 <cite>&mdash; Toptal</cite>

+My final three *skills* are related to my first point, character.
+You should strive to write clean well thought out code.
+[Swift](https://developer.apple.com/swift/ "Swift is awesome") is meant to be expressive, so make use of it.
+Attention to detail - that's what makes for great apps and can seperate you from others.
+Passion, it might sound a like hokey, but if you don't love it why bother.